zukunft/zukunft.com/docs/code_functions_all.md

     \-- logo
         \-- html_base - @returns string the zukunft.com logo with a link to the home page
     \-- logo_big
         \-- html_base - @returns string the increased zukunft.com logo to display it in the center
+    \-- logo_flex
+        \-- html_base - @returns string the increased zukunft.com logo to display it in the center
 \-- the HTML table functions used in zukunft.com
     \-- th